Which Vitamin Deficiency Causes Hair Loss?

 Research is scarce on the effectiveness of vitamins in things like conditioner.
 But if you’re seriously deficient, the vitamins and minerals in your shampoo might very well provide your hair with the vitamins it needs.

-Talk to your healthcare provider about topical treatments.
-If they give you the go-ahead, see if you can find a shampoo or another one of the many hair treatments on the market with some vitamin content in the ingredients list.
+Consider looking for a shampoo or another one of the many hair treatments on the market with some vitamin content in the ingredients list.

 Vitamin Deficiency and Hair Loss: Next Steps